clabinger/monitor-server/README.md

 I originally tried to use ping, but Google Cloud Platform responds to ping requests even if a server is powered down.
 Instead, this script uses cURL and examines the error string to determine if a server is powered on.

+I use Google Cloud Scheduler, configured through the Google Cloud Console, to send a message to a Pub/Sub topic, which this function is deployed to listen on.

 ## Usage

 ### Run from command line